 2022 – : Plants of Strangford Islands (see poster summary here)

-- I have begun to analyse these data from an island biogeography perspective and hope to publish my preliminary work next year, as well as continuing with fieldwork.
+• I have begun to analyse these data from an island biogeography perspective and hope to publish my preliminary work this year, as well as continuing with fieldwork.

 2023: Dynamic spatial model of a hemiparasite and its hosts (see summary here)

-- I have begun to work on an accessible resource about the use of Yellow Rattle in species-rich grassland creation, including a figure explaining population dynamics based on the output of my model.
+• I have published an accessible resource about the use of Yellow Rattle in species-rich grassland creation, including a figure explaining population dynamics based on the output of my model.

 [uni] November 2022 – March 2023: eDNA work with flora of Tristan da Cunha (vegetation history)